build-trust/ockam-documentation/reference/libraries/rust/routing.md

 Sender:

 * Needs to know the route to a destination, makes that route the onward\_route of a new message
-* Makes its own address the the return\_route of the new message
+* Makes its own address the return\_route of the new message

 Hop: